anavoronkova/anavoronkova/README.md

 ### 🌱 Currently Working On
 - Building a data science project with Python and learning SQL.
-- Exploring the basics of embedded programming and microcontroller projects at the fablab.
+- Exploring the basics of embedded programming and microcontroller projects.

-### ✨ Fun Facts
-- I wear a vintage men's kimono from Japan on special occasions because I love its beauty and history.
-- I'm an introvert who enjoys deep conversations, early nights, and quiet moments at home.
-- My attachment to Kali as an archetype has been an important part of my personal growth journey.

 ### 🛣️ Let's Connect!
 - [LinkedIn](https://www.linkedin.com/in/avoronko)